metabase/metabase/docs/questions/sharing/alerts.md

 - If a saved question that has an alert gets edited in such a way that the alert doesn't make sense anymore, the alert will get deleted.
 For example, if a saved question with a goal line alert on it gets edited, and the goal line is removed entirely, Metabase will delete the alert.
 - If a question gets archived, Metabase will delete any alerts set up for that question.

+Alerts will continue to work even if the person who set up the alert no longer has an active account.
+For example, if an alert with multiple recipients (or to a Slack channel) was set up by someone whose account has since been deactivated, that alert will continue to work (though Metabase will stop sending the alerts to the deactivated account).

 ## Admins can audit alerts